collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We can transfer (push) changes back and forth between our local development environment and our GitHub repositories.
 And meanwhile other users can work on the code and add their changes too.
 Git and GitHub will record every change to a file and will tell us if there is a conflict.

 <!--
+Now we are going to work locally

+* There will now be a new folder on your computer in the directory you cloned into (probably a home directory, look at command line prompt to know), by the same name as the repo and filled with the contents of the repo
+* The folder will be initialized as a Git repository

 We install Git on our computer and use it via the command line.

+When you clone a repo locally, you now have the code on your computer and in a repo on GitHub.

 The git configurations are contained in a hidden folder called .git in your local project folder.